What Factors Are Important for Seciton 8 Eligibility

 The Housing Choice Voucher program or Section 8 is effective for lowering homelessness rates and overall helping people get back on their feet.
 This rent assistance program offers vouchers to qualifying recipients that go towards a portion of their rent.
 Recipients of Section 8 shouldn’t spend more than 30% of their monthly income on housing expenses, which allows for additional freedom in their budget to get ahead in other areas.

 The exact qualifications required to receive help through this program are different depending on where you live.
 However, you can expect that your local PHA will be considering your income, family, and citizenship status to determine if you qualify.
 In addition, your eviction history is considered.
 Recipients of the HCV program can live in a rental property of their choice, as long as it meets the PHA’s standards.
-If you are struggling to make ends meet, you may have more help than you think!
-Contact your local PHA to find out if you might be eligible for assistance with Section 8.

-Leave a Reply
+Leave a Comment

 Your email address will not be published.
 Required fields are marked *